What is cantharidin?

 Cantharidin is a substance derived from the blister beetle Cantharis vesicatoria.
 The Chinese have used this ancient medicine for thousands of years for a number of maladies.
 In the 1950's it was used in the US and other westernised countries to treat warts.
-However, in 1962 due to new manufacturing regulations, it lost its FDA approval and was removed from the market.
+However, in 1962 due to new manufacturing regulations, it lost its US Food and Drug Administration (FDA approval) and was removed from the market.
 This saw a decline in its use until recently where it cantharidin being re-evaluated as a viral wart remover that doesn't cause scarring.

 Cantharidin is also known as Spanish Fly and its beetle juice sold as an aphrodisiac.
 The reality is that it is ineffective for this purpose and in fact if swallowed is poisonous and possibly even fatal.

 How does cantharidin work and what is it used for?

 Cantharidin is a vesicant that causes a blister to form on the wart or growth.
 This action lifts the wart off the skin and after a few days when the blister has dried the wart will come off.
 The action of cantharidin does not go beyond the epidermal cells, the basal layer remains intact hence no scarring.
 Cantharidin is sometimes effective in treating common viral warts and is very frequently effective for molluscum contagiosum.
 Both are viral skin infections that result in small, benign lesions.

 How to use cantharidin

 Because of the toxic potential of cantharidin, it should only be used topically and in a professional office setting, applied to the lesions by a doctor.

 - First, the doctor pares or shaves the wart (this is not necessary for molluscum contagiosum).

 - Cantharidin (formulated with substances that create an oily or colloidal film) is accurately applied to the wart or molluscum.